petrusjt/rubiks-cube-image-converter/README.md

 In the output image each pixel represents a cubie on the cube.

+### Generated text file

+This file contains which colour should go in which spot.

+- O: Orange
+- R: Red
+- Y: Yellow
+- W: White
+- G: Green
+- B: Blue

 ### Note

 You have to set the colours in the script according to your Rubik's cube.